OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 ```

 - _Problem:_ If you inject a `UNION` payload, it doesn't affect the returned data.
 Because you are modifying the `WHERE` section.
 In fact, you are not appending a `UNION` query to the original query.
-- _Solution:_ You need to know the query which gets executed in the back end.
+- _Solution:_ You need to know the query which gets executed in the backend.
 Then, create your payload based on that.
 It means closing open parentheses or adding proper keywords if needed.

 **Scenario 2**
 The vulnerable query contains aliases or variable declarations.